karan0verma/stock-price-pridiction/README.md

 # stock-price-pridiction
-This is my first internship project of codec technology comany based on stock price pridiction using python and macine learning
+This is my first internship project of codec technology comany based on stock price pridiction using python and machine learning